silvxlabs/DripTorch/docs/_sources/getting_started/quickstart/burn_unit.md.txt

 geojson = {"type":"FeatureCollection","features":[{"type":"Feature","properties":{},"geometry":{"type":"Polygon","coordinates":[[[-114.44869995117188,47.088504171925706],[-114.44470882415771,47.08745225315146],[-114.44342136383057,47.09066638416644],[-114.44496631622313,47.09236102969754],[-114.44633960723877,47.0924194647886],[-114.45281982421875,47.089205439567344],[-114.45153236389159,47.08815353464254],[-114.44869995117188,47.088504171925706]]]}}]}

-# Create a burn unit from a GeoJSON feature collection with a wind direction of 217 degrees
+# Create a burn unit from a GeoJSON feature collection with a firing direction of 217 degrees
 burn_unit = dt.BurnUnit.from_json(geojson, 217)
 ```